-Course Pre-requisites: SPSY 573 or consent of instructor.

-Credits: 3 semester hours.
+Course Pre-requisites: None Credits: 3 semester hours.

-Readings: Course readings (as outlined by syllabus) will be distributed in class, posted on moodle, accessible through the library, or included in textbooks already required for school psychology courses.
+Readings: Course readings (as outlined by syllabus) will be distributed in class or via email, posted on moodle, accessible through the library, or included in textbooks already required for school psychology courses.